dylankrieg/Go-Web-App/README.md

 # Go-Web-App

-Head to [http://go.dylankriegman.com](go.dylankriegman.com) to play in the browser.
+Head to [http://go.dylankriegman.com](go.dylankriegman.com) to play in the browser

 ## Available Scripts